scottmai/trojan-dining/README.md

     - Note: if you receive a `ModuleNotFoundError: No module named '<module-name>'`, try updating your dependencies with the `pip install -r ...` instructions above

 - When you're done, deactivate the virtual environment `deactivate`

+- And kill the database: `brew services start mongodb-community@5.0`

 ---
 # Frontend